 We established Barrow Global in 2021 to help address the health care needs of underserved populations across the globe.
 This initiative was inspired by the legacy of Dr. Robert Spetzler, who has trained and inspired countless neurosurgeons across the world.
 Barrow has fostered a learning environment that has attracted over 1,000 neuroscience physicians, advanced practice nurses, scientists, and students since 2007.

 We aim to improve access to advanced neurosurgery in the developing world by educating and training physicians and nurses in partnering sites.
 Through the Franke Global Neuroscience Education Center, we have formed six global programs.
-The program is under the leadership of Medical Director Dilan Ellegala, MD.
+The program is under the direction of Dilan Ellegala, MD, and F. David Barranco, MD.

 Franke Global Neuroscience Education Center